kenjcastilla/Personal/SQL Practice/household database/README.md

 * **pers_id**: This is a Foreign key that links this table back to the Family table.

 The **Siblings_w** table is the same as **Siblings_c** but with my mother's siblings.

+**I did not include the actual information of my relatives out of respect for their privacy.
+I only used myself as an example entry in the Family table.**